wilsonmar/wilsonmar.github.io/_posts/2016-03-19-museums-roadtrip-usa.md

 {% include l18n.html %}
 {% include _toc.html %}

-This page lists where one can visit, see, and eat at the most important cultural artifacts in America (given unlimited time and money).
+This page lists where one can visit, see, and eat at the most important cultural artifacts in America.
 I created this page as "bucket list" so that even if I can't visit each one and perhaps enjoy on-site, I can still visit their web pages.
-Someday soon everyone can see treasures from anywhere using VR (Virtual Reality) glasses.
+Someday soon everyone can see treasures from anywhere using VR (Virtual Reality) glasses providing 360-degree views in High Definition.

+> Do you have a roadtrip map or story?
+Please send it to me for posting here.

 {% include whatever.html %}

-It's a large country, so sites here are listed by each <a href="#CivilWar">state of the union</a>, along natural geography:
+It's a large country, so sites here are listed by each <a href="#CivilWar">state of the union</a>, along natural geography East-to-West:

 Journeys on water as she flows toward the Equator: